Nazariglez/notan/README.md

 I felt that it was a tricky thing to find until I found [Haxe](https://haxe.org/) and [Kha](https://kha.tech/), the perfect match.
 However, I did not like a few things about the build system, the lack of tools and IDEs, and how the language itself does some things.
-So, after a while I decided to start looking again, and I saw that **Rust** had a great **WebAssembly** compiler among other targets.
+So, after a while I decided to start looking again, and I saw that **Rust** had a great **WebAssembly** compiler among other targets, and check all those boxes.

 For the last three years, I have been working on this project in different repositories with different names and multiple "start-over" times.
-It was my place to learn Rust and OpenGL, my hobby and my sandbox.
+It was my place to learn Rust and OpenGL, my hobby and sandbox.

 However, I feel that it could be useful for more people than me in the current state.